antoniolofiego/antoniolofiego/README.md

 </p>

 ## About me
+- 🏍 I'm a Data Analyst in the Decision Sciences deparment of RevZilla/Comoto Holdings
-- 🔭 I’m currently working on the serverless infrastructure for the [#100DaysOfCloud](https://github.com/antoniolofiego/100DaysOfCloudApp) website
+- ☁ I’m a Core-Team member and PM of Cloud Engineering for the [#100DaysOfCloud](https://github.com/antoniolofiego/100DaysOfCloudApp) community
 - 🌱 I’m actively preparing for AWS Certifications (2x #AWSCertified)
 - 😄 Pronouns: He/Him/His
 - ⚡ Fun fact: I played lead guitar in a Technical Death Metal band when I was 16